Vegan food in Cornwall

 SILCO BAR & KITCHEN, ST IVES

 Vegan or not, you have to try their Sri Lankan Lentil Fritters!
 A bit pricey for the portion size, but I think so worth it.
 Definitely also try one of their many cocktails, as they make their own gins and other mixes.
 Pretty Interior and with a view of the harbour.
 Don't skip this one when in St Ives.
+They do also have a small kitchen in the Buttermarket in Redruth (above)

 THE GURNARDS HEAD, near ZENNOR